Chapter 1: Rogue Operator

 ‘Whether they give the order, or one pilot has an itchy finger, the outcome will be the same,’ said the captain.

-The radio operative monitoring the truck zoomed in, ‘Captain, smoke is starting to pour from the exhaust.’
+The radio operative monitoring the truck zoomed in, then spoke again: ‘Captain, smoke is starting to pour from the exhaust.’

 ‘That’s all we need,’ said Captain Carlisle.

 ‘Could it be one of the Rogues?’ asked the lieutenant.

 ‘Leave conjecture to the pen-pushers in Whitehall,’ replied his superior.